PUBGuruji/planner_app/README.md

 # plannerapp

 A new Flutter planner application for learning purposes.
-Will potentially use Firebase authentication and Relatime Database features.
+Will potentially use Firebase authentication and Realtime Database features.

 ## Getting Started